 Should I Use A Lubricant During Sex?

-Personal lubricants are a fun, inexpensive way to enhance sexual pleasure.
-It is a myth that being aroused and wanting sex makes women wet enough for easy penetration.
+Sexual lubricants are a fun, inexpensive way to enhance sexual pleasure.
+It is a myth that being aroused and wanting sex makes people wet enough for easy penetration.
+For many, we are not instantly wet as soon as we are touched or kissed!

-The amount of natural lubrication a woman produces varies throughout the month depending on where she is in her menstrual cycle, how old she is and other factors including stress, tiredness, dehydration, medication, hormones and contraception.
+The amount of natural lubrication someone produces varies throughout the month depending on where they are in their menstrual cycle, how old they are and other factors including stress, tiredness, dehydration, medication, hormones and contraception.

 Health Benefits of Lubricants